JoeyyScott/Gamer-Supplies/README.md

 ### Project Goals

 The goal of this project is to create an MVP (mininum viable product) of an E-Commerce store for a fictional company called 'Gamer Supplies'.
-The brand motto is 'To provide quality service of Gamer Snacks seamlessly to you'.
+The brand motto is ' We provide quality service of Gamer Snacks seamlessly to you'.
 The site is aimed at gamers looking to stock up on their favourite snacks.

 ### Content Requirements